Digits88/github-api-tools/readme.md

 * `-token <token>`: specify the Github personal access token to be used for authentication; see above for how to create it.
 If this is not specified, the script will prompt for the token.
 * `-public`: whether to make the created repositories public; this is *not* the default.
 * `-private`: whether to make the created repositories private.
 This requires that the organization have that many private repositories available.
 This is the default.
-* `-nowatch` or `-unwatch`: whether to have the user (who is identified by the provided token) specifically unwatch the repositories.
+* `-nowatch`: whether to have the user (who is identified by the provided token) specifically unwatch the repositories.
 The default, if nothing is specified, is that a user watches a repo s/he creates; this option allows one to unwatch a repo.
+This is not the same as `-unwatch`.

 **CSV file options**